 CLIENT: Sounds great.
 I’ll take both.
 How do I use them?

 TECHNICIAN: The Footlogix® Rough Skin Formula is so unique!
 It’s a mousse-based formula and so it has no greasy layer to occlude the skin.
 Just apply a walnut-size amount of the product to clean, dry feet twice a day for the first two weeks and then once a day thereafter.
 The Footlogix® Nail Tincture Spray should be sprayed on the infected toenail twice a day until the condition is resolved.
 You’ll begin to see a healthy toenail growing from the base of the nail.
-Once the discolored portion of the nail grows out, you’ll be as good as new!
-I suggest you come see me for a pedicure in about four weeks so I can check your progress and refer you to a doctor if necessary.
+Once the discoloured portion of the nail grows out, you’ll be as good as new!
+I suggest you to come to see me for a pedicure in about four weeks so I can check your progress and refer you to a doctor if necessary.

 CLIENT: Perfect.
 Let’s book that appointment now.